CicerBro/SpotEngine/README.md

 - **Newznab-compatible API**: Can be used with tools like Sonarr, Radarr, and similar automation software.
 - **Extensible search**: `SearchDriver` contract with a `DatabaseSearchDriver` (uses PostgreSQL FTS) and a `ManticoreSearchDriver` stub.
 Currently Manticore is a work in progress.
 - **Redis caching**: categories cached in Redis, NZB/image files cached to disk with a configurable pruning schedule
 - **Parallel NNTP**: Concurrent NNTP connections for fast header retrieval.
-Initial full Spot retrieval can be done in under 5 minutes on an Apple M1 Pro.
+Initial full scan can be done in under 5 minutes on an Apple M1 Pro.
-- **Spot retrieval**: This is currently being done new to old.
-So new spots will be indexed first and then it'll work backwards.
-Can be changed in config.
+- **Two-phase spot retrieval**: Initial scan uses XOVER for fast bulk indexing — the app is usable right away.
+Enrichment fills in the rest via HEAD requests in the background.
+See [Spot Retrieval](#spot-retrieval) for details.

 ## Requirements